banner svg (1)

 What does personalized learning look like?

 While the system allows children to work at their own pace, personalized learning—when done correctly—still keeps children on track to meet the educational and developmental standards for their age.
-The Bill & Melinda Gates Foundation, in partnership with the National Center for Learning Disabilities (NCLD), identified four attributes of highly effective personalized learning practices: learner profiles, personal learning paths, competency-based progression, and flexible learning.
+Research on personalized learning has identified four attributes of highly effective practices: learner profiles, personal learning paths, competency-based progression, and flexible learning.

 Learner profiles